buggins/dlangui/README.md

 cd dlangui/examples/example1
 dub run --build=release
 ```
-To develop using Visual-D or MonoD, open dlangui.sln using Visual D (or dlangui-monod.sln for MonoD)

 To avoid showing console window add win_app.def file to your package source directory and add line to your dub.json.